2025 The Daily ShowSeason 30MTV

 0h 30m

-Ronny Chieng covers Trump's face-off with a woke pastor, his lukewarm review of church, and a "f**k-it" approach to the Jan.
+Ronny Chieng covers Trump's face-off with a woke pastor, his lukewarm review of church, and a "fuck-it" approach to the Jan.
 6 pardons.
 Plus, Troy Iwata investigates if the GOP's amnesia for insurrectionist violence is really a disease

 0h 30m